Home / Affordable Housing Initiative

 Both Models

-• Rather than attempting to supply bricks and services, our Models enable the public sector to focus on supplying the myriad of services required by the underhoused and homeless that the private sector is not able to tackle.
+- Rather than attempting to supply physical untis and services, PSX' Models enable the public sector to focus on supplying the myriad of services required by the underhoused and homeless that the private sector is not able to tackle.

-• The under-housed and homeless benefit from additional supply of Affordable Housing.
+- The under-housed and homeless benefit from the additional supply of Affordable Housing.

 Bottom Line

-• Our Models address the current, inadequate physical supply of affordable housing units either directly by supplying bricks, or indirectly by stoking demand.
+- Our Models address the current, inadequate physical supply of affordable housing units either directly by supplying physical housing units, or indirectly by stoking demand.
+In addition, funds that would have been spent on the supply of housing by the public sector can be reallocated and concentrated on supplying services.

-• On the supply side, since major, for-profit corporations limit CEO communication with ‘Not-For-Profits’, the public sector would have to make introductions.
+- On the supply side, since major, for-profit corporations limit CEO communication with ‘Not-For-Profits’, the public sector would have to make introductions as this hybrid model is relegated to not-for-profit status and access to CEOs, which is critical, is not available.

-• On the demand side, a change in tax law would be required.
+- On the demand side, a change in tax law would be required.
 We do not underestimate the difficulty that this presents.
+Some would describe this prospect as impossible.
 That said, eliminating an important contributor to poverty (e.g. lack of Affordable Housing) requires unprecedented resolve.
+Either Canadians care about the homeless and underhoused, or we don't.
+The time to step up is past due.

 This Model is copyrighted but you may implement it at no charge.
 Attribution would be appreciated.
 Thank you for your interest.